 The increase in stored magnetic energy is linked to a variation in the flow.
 The relationship Φ(i) is known for a particular machine geometry.
 This Law inherits the saturable shape of the ferromagnetic materials that constitute the magnetic circuit.
 The presence of an air gap means that hysteresis can be neglected.

 The hatched surface corresponds to the elemental energy id

 Thus the increase in energy from 0 to F is obtained:

 The surface OCFE represents this energy.
-Coenergy is defined by the complementary part OCFG.
+Co-energy is defined by the complementary part OCFG.

 in point F

 Thus